felipesud/latter-day-talks/README.md

 This project aims to create a tool for generating invitations for speeches of The Church of Jesus Christ of Latter-day Saints.
 It includes a login page for two types of users (Bishopric and Secretary), a dashboard with options for managing invitations, searching previous invitations, managing speakers, and managing users (for administrators only).
 The project uses HTML, CSS, JavaScript, Bootstrap, Angular, Node.js, and MongoDB.

+### Disclaimer:

+This project is created solely for the purpose of practicing development skills and for friendly use.
+The creator of this project is not an employee of The Church of Jesus Christ of Latter-day Saints and has no contract or affiliation with the organization.
+This project is not intended for commercial use or profit.

 ## Features

 ### Sprint 1